 Column 7.
-Include all other gross income from sources outside the United States for the applicable income category.
+Include all other gross income from sources outside the United States for the applicable separate category, including all other gross income of foreign branches and pass-through entities and any exchange gain or loss recognized under sections 986(c) or 987(3) on a distribution or remittance of previously taxed amounts.
 Attach a schedule identifying the gross income by type and by the foreign country or U.S. possession from which it was sourced.
-Also include all other gross income of foreign branches.

 Column 9(d).
-Include all other deductions definitely allocable to income from sources outside the United States (dividends, interest, etc.) for the applicable income category.
+Include all other deductions definitely allocable to income from sources outside the United States (dividends, interest, etc.) for the applicable separate category.
 Include deductions allocable to income of foreign branches.

-Include any reduction of foreign source net capital gain.
-If foreign source net capital gain is more than the net capital gain reported on the corporation's tax return, enter the excess as a negative number.
-See Capital gains on page 3.
+Include any reduction of foreign source capital gain net income.
+If foreign source capital gain net income from all separate categories is more than the capital gain net income reported on the corporation's tax return, enter a pro rata portion of the excess as a negative number in each separate category.
+See Capital Gains on page 3.

 Column 10.
 Enter only the apportioned share from Schedule H, Part II, Column (d) that relates to gross income reported in columns 2 through 7.